-2022…All I can say is, “What a damn year.”
-This year has been full of ups and downs that we were not prepared for.
-I know we are all ready to leave all the madness that 2022 has brought us behind.
-With everything that has taken place, I am completing all the traditions I learned growing up.
-I will not be missing a beat.
+This year has been full of unexpected twists and turns that caught us off guard.
+We’re all ready to leave behind the madness that 2023 has brought into our lives.
+Despite the ups and downs, we are committed to completing all the traditions we learned growing up.
+We will not be missing a beat.

 Start your day by ensuring your house is clean, which should be a “no-brainer.”
 This includes washing your clothes.
 Don’t wash your clothes on New Year’s Day.
 Wash clothes NOW, if you haven’t already.
 Do not go into the new year with dirty clothes.
 Washing dishes or doing laundry on New Years’ could result in death in your house that year.
 The theory is that as you wash the dishes or laundry, you ‘wash away’ the person.